feliperdamaceno/syncrate/README.md

 })
 ```

-The `defineStore` function requires a unique store `name` and an `object` as
+The `defineStore` function requires a unique store `name` and an `object` as the
 initial state.

 **Getting values from the Store**

-Once the store is defined, you can simply call the `store.get` method passing a
+Once the store is defined, you can call the `store.get` method by passing a
-`callback` function that receives the `state` object as first parameter, and
+`callback` function that receives the `state` object as the first parameter:
-simply extract the value you want:

 ```typescript
 /* ...code from previous example */